kngabo/cs151/lab7-kngabo-main/README.md

 # lab7
 Lab 7: Binary Search Trees

-Name: Your Name Goes Here
+Name: Kelig

 Lab Instructions: [https://cs.oberlin.edu/~cs151/lab-7/](https://cs.oberlin.edu/~cs151/lab-7/)

 ## Questions

 1. Did you collaborate with anyone on the warmup?
 If so, whom did you collaborate with?
+No one yet

 2. How much time do you think you spent on this lab?
+13 hours

 3. Did you follow the Honor Code?
+I havw adhered to the honor Code in this Assignment